Anne Redpath: Painting

 Redpath is probably best known for her still lifes where familiar household objects - a chair, a cup - are made into a "two-dimensional" design.
-She used textiles - a printed tablecloth, a spotted scarf - to add pattern within the pattern.
+She used textiles - a printed tablecloth, a spotted scarf - to add a pattern within the pattern.
 The Indian Rug, also known as Red Shoes, is a good example of this group of paintings.
 Matisse's influence is clear in these bold, flat-surfaced interior arrangements.
 Critics see another influence in the tabletops tilted to suit the design, not conventional perspective: that of the medieval Sienese paintings which impressed her on her first trip abroad.
 At this time she first discovered the richness of Catholic imagery (unfamiliar to a young woman brought up as a Scottish Protestant), a theme explored in her later work.

 She and a group of her contemporaries are sometimes called The Edinburgh School.
 They may be seen as the "heirs" of the Scottish Colourists: Redpath's The Orange Chair, for example, suggests the Colourist heritage.
+Due to attaining a scholarship, Redpath had the opportunity to travel to many European countries in which she was inspired by architecture and interior art.

 During her years in France (1920–1933), Redpath's painting was limited by family commitments, but she produced enough for exhibitions in 1921 and 1928.
 She also decorated furniture with bright flower and bird patterns.
 (See Still Life with Painted Chest) Later there would be many paintings of flowers: in vases, or growing abundant in the wild.
 (The Poppy Field) Redpath became heavily influenced by the likes of Matisse and Bonnard.